IshtarStar/docker-compose-nginx-phpfpm-xdebug-mariadb/README.md

 # Goal of this project

 The primary goal of this project is to create a streamlined and efficient development environment using Docker Compose.
-This environment will consist of PHP-FPM, Xdebug, Nginx web server, and MariaDB, enabling developers to quickly and easily start working on their PHP projects.
+This environment will consist of PHP-FPM, Xdebug, PHPUnit, Redis, Nginx web server, and MariaDB, enabling developers to quickly and easily start working on their PHP projects.

 # Services